The Anthem Medicare Supplement Plan N has became one of Anthem’s most popular Medicare Supplement plans.

 Plan N Coverage:

-- Office visit copay – $20 after Part B Deductible
+- Plan N has a $20 office visit copay after Part B Deductible.

 Click here to view how Medicare Part B Excess Charges work.